 To do that, one must find a way to become graciously disagreeable, not stammer like a child or turn red in frustration.
 One must learn the art of persuasion using their own first-hand experience as their justification and the ability to not back down, be walked over or bullied.
 Being able to read body language and voice tone effectively will mitigate misunderstandings.

-With this crucial skill set, it will empower you to do the most important thing of all.
+This crucial skillset, it will empower you to do the most important thing of all.

-Acquire more resources to execute; resources in time, money and competency.
+Acquire more resources to improve your lifestyle; resources in time, money, privileges, and competency.